-Lysa TerKeurst: And now I have a completely different view of God.
-Now I picture that it took every bit of holy restraint for God to not answer my prayer and take away that pain because God loves us too much to answer our prayers at any other time than the right time and in any other way than the right way.
+Lysa Terkeurst: And now, I have a completely different view of God.
+Now, I picture that it took every bit of holy restraint for God to not answer my prayer and take away that pain.
+Because God loves us too much to answer our prayers at any other time than the right time, and in any other way than the right way.

 End of Excerpt

-John Fuller: That’s Lysa TerKeurst.
-And you’ll be hearing more from her today on Focus on the Family about how God is in the midst of difficult and disappointing circumstances.
+John Fuller: You’ll be hearing more from Lysa Terkeurst today on Focus on the Family about how God is present in the midst of difficult and disappointing circumstances.